 Breaking the cycle of poverty in South Jersey

 Prepared by

 Natalie Fortunato

 Executive Director

 nfortunato@southjerseydreamcenter.org

 P.O.
 Box 52 West Deptford, NJ 08086 856-845-4500 southjerseydreamcenter.org

-37% of NJ households are at or just above poverty level and can't afford the basics

-Money that I normally spent on groceries and clothing could be used to pay for electric, gas, rent and other monthly living expenses. - F.T.
+41% of NJ households are among the working poor Money that I normally spent on groceries and clothing could be used to pay for electric, gas, rent and other monthly living expenses. - F.T.
+WELCOME A message from our Founder PASTOR JOE FORTUNATO Dear Friends, this is our time to be a game changer.

-United for Alice

-WELCOME

-A message from our Founder

-PASTOR JOE FORTUNATO

-Dear Friends, this is our time to be a game changer.
 Traditional methods of helping the poor are not working.
 We are committed to helping people break the cycle of poverty in their lives from the inside out.
-To helping people understand their infinite value in God's eves and that He has so much more for them.
+To helping people understand their infinite value in God's eyes and that He has so much more for them.
 AND, with you at our side, helping people in areas that need the most urgent attention: food and clothing, meaningful employment, and providing for their own families.
 At the South Jersey Dream Center, we have the heart, the talent, and the tenacity to make an extraordinary impact.
 But your support is critical to helping us meet the increasing demands of the poor in today's society.
 You are the ones who can make an enormous difference.

-A BRIEF HISTORY

-The South Jersey Dream Center (SJDC) is a familiar place to low income families in Gloucester County and the surrounding communities.
+A BRIEF HISTORY The South Jersey Dream Center (SJDC) is a familiar place to low income families in Gloucester County and the surrounding communities.
 Founded in 2010, the SJDC has become known among our guests as the "best" distribution program in the area.
-What began in Sewell, NJ on a cold November day with a Turkey Giveaway to 30 people, has progressively grown into an impactful operation having served over 20,000 people since inception.
+What began in Sewell, NJ on a cold November day with a Turkey Giveaway to 30 people, has progressively grown into an impactful operation having served over 10,000 people over the decade.
 Today, the SJDC is poised to become one of the largest, full service, one-stop outreaches to low income and struggling families in the region.

-WHY WE EXIST

-According to the last US Census, 1 in 10 people in South Jersey are living in Poverty.
+WHY WE EXIST According to the last US Census, 1 in 10 people in South Jersey are living in Poverty.
 We exist to help break the viscous cycle of poverty in their lives...from the inside out.

-HOW

-We offer people options to change their status quo, to discover their God given purpose and value, and to develop skills to reach their full potential.

-WHAT WE DO

-We start with helping with food, clothing, household, baby, and hygiene items.
+HOW We offer people options to change their status quo, to discover their God given purpose and value, and to develop skills to reach their full potential.
+WHAT WE DO We start with helping with food, clothing, household, baby, and hygiene items.
 Then begins the personal, spiritual, and professional training.
 We help develop the WHOLE person.
-We empower the poor to come out of poverty on their own.

-THE CYCLE OF POVERTY

-At the SJDC, material poverty is defined as the lack of money, material possessions, access to wealth, or ability to provide for their basic needs.
-Over 250,000 people live in material poverty in South Jersey.
-That's nearly 18% of the overall population.

-When people don't have the means to provide for themselves or their families...

-- There is a loss of purpose and dignity. - This creates a vicious cycle of poverty- economically, spiritually, and emotionally. - They are more susceptible to crime, homelessness, domestic violence, a poor education and medical care, substance abuse, unwanted pregnancies, divorce, living in marginal or fragile environments, insecurity, powerlessness, exclusion, and suicide. - And the cycle continues.
+THE CYCLE OF POVERTY At the SJDC, material poverty is defined as the lack of money, material possessions, access to wealth, or ability to provide for their basic needs.
+Over 163,000 people live in material poverty in South Jersey.
+That's nearly 12% of the overall population, including 1 out of 6 children.
+When people don't have the means to provide for themselves or their families... - There is a loss of purpose and dignity. - This creates a vicious cycle of poverty- economically, spiritually, and emotionally. - They are more susceptible to crime, homelessness, domestic violence, a poor education and medical care, substance abuse, unwanted pregnancies, divorce, living in marginal or fragile environments, insecurity, powerlessness, exclusion, and suicide. - And the cycle continues.